elaverdiere1/100_days_code/README.md

 Day 16 is a true/false quiz game questions can be changed by adjusting the data file with a new set from https://opentdb.com/

+Day 17 created a program that makes a replica of a Damien Hirst dot painting using colors from an image

 I have written the code but all projects and code ideas for each day are from the Udemy course https://www.udemy.com/course/100-days-of-code/